 Here’s the good news—grains aren’t harmful to most dogs.
 In fact, according to Purina, less than 1% of dogs have grain allergies.

-Similarly, if your dog’s poop looks smaller than grains, you might find yourself thinking, “My dog’s poop looks like sand.”
+Similarly, if the bits and pieces in your dog’s poop look smaller than grains, you might find yourself thinking, “My dog’s poop looks like sand.”
 That may actually be what they consumed.

 Indeed, it’s possible that your dog’s poop graininess looks like a combination of grain and sand because your dog accidentally ingested some sand on the ground while they were dining on grains.